Employment-Based Visa Options for Global Talent

 Some visas require specific degrees or professional experience.
 For example, the H-1B visa requires a specialty occupation, which usually means a bachelor's degree or higher in a related field.

-If you have a spouse or children, check if they can accompany you and if they can work or study while in the U.S.
+If you have a spouse or children, check whether they can accompany you and whether they can work or studyin the U.S. under the chosen category.

 To make the best choice, you should carefully review the requirements and benefits of each visa type.
 Consulting with an immigration attorney can also help clarify your options.